Real Ale Trails

 Explore the Real Ale Trails to discover some of Stratford's most beautiful locations and exceptional pubs.
 Stratford is a real ale lovers’ paradise full of pubs rich in charm and tradition.
 Come and enjoy the vibrant atmosphere and character by the barrelful!

-The trails are running on Saturday 23rd and Sunday 24th September between 2pm and 8pm.
+The trails are running on Saturday 23rd and Sunday 24th September between Midday and 8pm.

-You will receive a souvenir Festival Ale Trail glass (1/3 pint), and a map of the Real Ale Trail with a list of ales and descriptions.
+You will receive a souvenir Festival Ale Trail glass (1/3 pint), and a ticket which includes a map of the Real Ale Trail with a list of ales and descriptions.
+Then stroll through town and sample the selection on offer - you don't need to stick to the order on the map - its up to you!

-Vote for your People's Choice Festival Ale of the Year and you could be a winner too!
+Vote for your favourite Ale and you could be a winner!

 What is Real Ale?